 Business Secretary, Vince Cable, has brought the hammer down on the liquidators who handled the winding-up of an electrical retail chain, Comet, more than a year and a half after its folding.

-Yielding the loss of roughly 7,000 jobs, the liquidation has been criticised for the suspect conditions in which it was enacted.
+Yielding the loss of roughly 7,000 jobs, the liquidation process has been criticised for the suspect conditions in which it was enacted.
 As such, Cable has referred three high-profile partners of financial giants, Deloitte, to ICAEW, which holds regulatory powers permitting them to remove accounting licences and impose weighty fines for misconduct.

 It is speculated the ICAEW exploration into the matter will focus on two areas whereby the accused violated accounting regulations.

 The first contravention involves Deloitte’s dual role as Comet’s administrator and then insolvency practitioners, which can be construed as a conflict of interest, affecting the manner in which proceedings were conducted.
 Although not unheard of and in the past, hardly frowned upon, this dual role of insolvency on the back of alternate financial work for a company has become tetchier in recent times.

 The second, of more interest to the wider public, was the Deloitte’ partners’ botching of employee communications prior to their sacking.
 This has been an ongoing issue since the end of Comet’s liquidation procedures, with former staff having rallied and demanded what they believe they are due in redundancy payments.

 This viewpoint was affirmed by an employment tribunal, which adjudged that over 2, 000 staff were shafted out of a combined £10m.
 Court hearings are ongoing as to whether compensation should be extended to an extra 4, 000 former employees, which would cost the taxpayer £15m.
 As such, public interest in the issue has been very high, due to the costs they face due to no fault of their own.